lbke/ssr-theory/readme.md

 // for Incremental Static Regeneration and request-time rendering
-// this affects the renderer function = the React component rendering, which is the slow part export const TTL = 5
+// this affects the renderer function = the React component rendering, which is the slow part
+// (this could probably be a function in a more advanced version, eg to control caching strategy based on the time of the day or activity peaks for instance) export const TTL = 5
 ```